aws/karpenter-provider-aws/website/content/en/preview/tasks/deprovisioning.md

 ### Pod set to do-not-evict

 If a pod exists with the annotation `karpenter.sh/do-not-evict` on a node, and a request is made to delete the node, Karpenter will not drain any pods from that node or otherwise try to delete the node.
-However, if a `do-not-evict` pod is added to a node while the node is draining, the remaining pods will still evict, but that pod will block termination until it is removed.
-In either case, the node will be cordoned to prevent additional work from scheduling.
+This annotation will have no effect for static pods, pods that tolerate `NoSchedule`, or pods terminating past their graceful termination period.

-That annotation is used for pods that you want to run on one node from start to finish without interruption.
+This is useful for pods that you want to run from start to finish without interruption.
 Examples might include a real-time, interactive game that you don't want to interrupt or a long batch job (such as you might have with machine learning) that would need to start over if it were interrupted.

-If you want to terminate a `do-not-evict` pod, you can simply remove the annotation and the finalizer will delete the pod and continue the node deprovisioning process.
+If you want to terminate a node with a `do-not-evict` pod, you can simply remove the annotation and the deprovisioning process will continue.